 Even more so than in other films from 1930, LOOSE ANKLES finds Young looking so super sexy she's almost a completely different person than in later films where she was mostly eyes and poise.
-Here she's so pretty and has such long gorgeous legs, displayed most pleasingly in silken lingerie, that grown Erich was heard to weep.
-In the film itself my girl just wants to flap it up but a flock of fusty relatives' inheritance is contingent on her getting married and avoiding all scandal.
-Enter Douglas Fairbanks, hired as a male escort by Young to sink her name into the mire to defeat the 'morality' of her greedy chaperones.
+Here she's so pretty and has such long gorgeous legs, displayed so pleasingly in silken lingerie, that grown Erich was heard to weep.
+She plays an uninhibited young heiress who just wants to flap it up but a flock of fusty relatives' inheritance is contingent on her getting married and avoiding all scandal.
+Enter Douglas Fairbanks, a gigolo Young hires to sink her name into the mire to defeat the 'morality' of her greedy chaperones.
 Once Fairbanks sinks his peeps into her bottomless eyes however, he wants to hang up his gigolo shoes and marry her for real.
 We all do.
 Best line: Young's pal advises her on how to create a scandal: "first get a man, then a reporter, and leave the rest to the typesetter."

 |Makes a grown man cry|

 The circus club scene includes a sexy leopard woman dancer but the actual circus element is flatly filmed.
 Who cares?
-Like many good pre-codes the separate parts are generally splendid and invaluable as a peak back into a time wherein 'old folks at home'-style bumpkins waged war against the emerging freedom of youth, until the youth finally got them drunk.
-Let that be a lesson to dope smokers: get an anti-legalization representative high and turn them out, one toke at a time!
+Like many good pre-codes the separate parts are generally splendid and invaluable as a peak back into a time wherein 'old folks at home'-style bumpkins waged war against the emerging freedom of youth, until the youth finally figured out a back entrance way to get them drunk (either at a speak or via Dr. Silver's Golden Elixir).
+Let that be a lesson to dope smokers: get the naysayers high, one toke at a time, and legalization will come